Key Takeaways

 Programs for All-Inclusive Care for the Elderly (PACE)

-Programs for All-Inclusive Care for the Elderly, or PACE, is a program that provides comprehensive medical and social services to certain elderly people who are still living in the community. [i] Most participants are dually eligible for both Medicare and Medicaid.
+Programs for All-Inclusive Care for the Elderly, or PACE, is a program that provides comprehensive medical and social services to certain elderly people who are still living in the community.
+Most participants are dually eligible for both Medicare and Medicaid.

-How much is Medicare in Illinois?
+How Much Is Medicare in Illinois?

 Although you typically need to pay a premium for Medicare Part B, many people are eligible for Part A without a premium.
 If you (or your spouse) have worked at least ten years while paying Medicare taxes, you are not required to pay a monthly premium for Medicare Part A.